goofyyang/xmrig/README.md

 # miner

-xmr krb etn and so on , which coins cryptonote </br>
+xmr krb etn and support all cryptonote coins </br>

 the miner with no fee</br>